icyphox/site/pages/blog/mnml-browsing.md

 _Some_ websites tend to not work because they detect vimb as an older version of Safari (same web engine).
 This is a minor inconvenience, and not a dealbreaker for me.
-I also cannot login to Google's services for some reason, which is mildly annoying, but it's good in a way---I am now further incentivised to dispose of my Google account.
+I also cannot login to Google's services for some reason, which is mildly annoying, but it's good in a way -- I am now further incentivised to dispose of my Google account.

 And here's the screenshot y'all were waiting for: